vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-sunshine-is-the-best-disinfectant.md

 ---
 Here’s a little sunshine on the Federal Reserve balance sheets.

-##UNITED STATES FEDERAL RESERVE
+## UNITED STATES FEDERAL RESERVE STATEMENT OF CONDITION OF ALL FEDERAL RESERVE BANKS COMBINED^63

-STATEMENT OF CONDITION OF ALL FEDERAL RESERVE BANKS COMBINED^63
+\[ graph ]

 ### Notes for United States Federal Reserve

 Statement of Condition of All Federal Reserve Banks Combined (p.257–258):

-1. Special drawing rights certificates are a kind of international exchange money
+_1. Special drawing rights certificates are a kind of international exchange money_

-2. IOUs from others are listed in the accounts as “Securities purchased under agreements to resell,” and in 2011 includes, “Term Asset-Backed Securities Loan Facility,” “Government-sponsored enterprise debt securities,” and “Investments held by consolidated variable interest entities.”
+2. _IOUs from others are listed in the accounts as “Securities purchased under agreements to resell,” and in 2011 includes, “Term Asset-Backed Securities Loan Facility,” “Government-sponsored enterprise debt securities,” and “Investments held by consolidated variable interest entities.”_
-3. Net notes: Notes outstanding (issued to banks) less notes held by the Federal Reserve Bank
+3. _Net notes: Notes outstanding (issued to banks) less notes held by the Federal Reserve Bank_
-4. IOUs TO others are listed in the accounts as “Securities sold under agreements to repurchase
+4. _IOUs TO others are listed in the accounts as “Securities sold under agreements to repurchase_
-5. Deferred credit: generally something paid before its earned, hence a liability
+5. _Deferred credit: generally something paid before its earned, hence a liability_
-6. If the space is blank, then this category was not itemized in that year and is likely in ‘other.’
+6. _If the space is blank, then this category was not itemized in that year and is likely in ‘other.’_

 ## Worrisome rate of increase